-By fitting this model to the HI-galaxy cross-bispectrum estimates from a simulated set of HI line intensity maps and mock galaxy catalogues, we obtain best-fit linear and quadratic bias parameters for both HI and galaxies.
+By fitting this model to the HI-galaxy cross-bispectrum estimates from a simulated set of HI line intensity maps and mock galaxy catalogs, we obtain best-fit linear and quadratic bias parameters for both HI and galaxies.

 We employed a Bayesian framework to get the constraints on the bias parameters.
-Our goal is to estimate the posterier distribution $\mathcal{P}(\theta|\mathcal{D},\mathcal{M})$ of the model parameters $\theta$ of model $\mathcal{M}$ conditioned on observations $\mathcal{D}$ (in our case, the mock signal).
+Our goal is to estimate the posterior distribution $\mathcal{P}(\theta|\mathcal{D},\mathcal{M})$ of the model parameters $\theta$ of the model $\mathcal{M}$ conditioned on observations $\mathcal{D}$ (in our case, the mock signal).
 Under the Bayesian statistical framework, the posterior distribution is given by

 where $\mathcal{L}(\mathcal{D}|\theta,\mathcal{M})$ $\Pi(\theta,\mathcal{M})$ and $\mathcal{P}(\mathcal{D},\mathcal{M})$ are the likelihood, prior, and Bayesian evidence, respectively.
 Here, we use a multivariate Gaussian likelihood.
 The log-likelihood is given by